Updated April 7, 2021

 - Los Angeles alone is zoned for more than 5M residents, yet has only 4M residents.
 Plus, under Density Bonus law, L.A. can grow to 7M.
 Without a SINGLE radical zone change from Wiener-Atkins.
 When will L..A. grow to 5 million?
 Not in our lifetimes, according to US Census data.

-Why did Wiener and Atkins create a fiasco in Sacramento in August, that led to the much-deserved death of the awful SB 1120?
+Why did Wiener and Atkins create a fiasco in Sacramento in August of 2020, that led to the much-deserved death of the awful SB 1120?

 Why are Wiener-Atkins bent on upending single-family zoning and home ownership, despite strong opposition from communities that would face obliteration such as Black and thriving South Los Angeles as well as far-flung interior towns such as Murrieta?